Ankylosing Spondylitis & Scoliosis: Key Differences & Treatment Options

 What are the causes of ankylosing spondylitis & scoliosis?

-The exact cause of ankylosing spondylitis, while scoliosis can stem from different sources based on how it’s categorized.
+The exact cause of ankylosing spondylitis is unknown, while scoliosis can stem from different sources based on how it’s categorized.

 Causes of ankylosing spondylitis